Petlja/CoCreate_HW_Assembly_en_ESVersion/source/intro/about_course.md

 ## Sessions

-### Session 1 - Collaboration and Safety Rules
+### Session 1 - Collaboration

-We will form work groups, review **collaboration tips** to guide your teamwork in completing the activity, and go over **safety protocols** for handling hardware components.
+We will form work groups and review collaboration tips to guide your teamwork in completing the activity

 ### Session 2 - Developing a Disassembly Tutorial